-Norfolk Community Foundation, working alongside our partners, has established the Covid-19 Community Response Fund to support our local charities working hard on the ground to keep vulnerable people safe and well.
+Norfolk Community Foundation has established the Covid-19 Community Response Fund to support our local charities working hard on the ground to keep vulnerable people safe and well.

-By donating to our Covid-19 Community Response Fund today you will help charities and voluntary groups to take action where it is needed most to provide essential care and support – now, and in the months ahead.
+The Covid-19 Community Response Fund has been created to support vital community projects which are well placed to take action.
+This additional funding will help charities and voluntary and community groups to take steps to adapt or expand their services to provide much needed care and support – now, and in the months ahead.